 As always, feel free to let us know if you have any questions about how to use an item in your CSA share (or what it could be good for, health-wise!)

-This article on using herbs with your neti pot is dedicated to those funky, dry late-winter months, blending into Spring – a time when cold and flu season seems to be over, and yet you find yourself still blowing your nose, over and over.
+Using herbs with your neti pot is perfect for those funky, dry late-winter months that blend into spring – a time when cold and flu season seems to be over and yet you find yourself still blowing your nose, over and over.
+You might also be a bit unsure about whether you are dealing with allergies, or the last cold of the season to kick your butt!

-I have found myself hesitant to just recommend the typical cold and flu herbs in these situations.
+I have found myself hesitant to use just typical cold and flu herbs in these situations.
 Immunity is always important to focus on, and the tried-and-true bulls-eye of the practicing herbalist.
 But what about the best relief, on top of all that, and with the help of herbs used at home – sinus relief?
+Over the years I have had tons of success and adventures using herbs with a neti pot in different ways, even concocting specific neti formulas, and I have much to share and praise about this method.

 Neti Pots and Their Virtues

-The past couple years, Neti pots have been my constant go-to when I’m in the midst of cold, flu, and allergy troubles.
-Especially when it takes a while for those immune-stimulating anti-cold herbs to kick in, or an herbal steam just won’t get into the sinuses fast enough – I open up my cupboard, and take my Neti pot off the shelf.
+Neti pots have been my go-to for nearly a decade.
+When I’m in the midst of cold, flu, allergy troubles, and my chronic allergic rhinitis and sinusitis issues (not pleasant!) they provide instantaneous relief while those immune boosting foods or herbs take some time to kick in.
+An herbal steam, though lovely, just won’t get into the sinuses fast enough.
+When all these things are the case, I open up my cupboard, and take my neti pot off the shelf.

-It gets rid of all of the gunk, and quickly.
-Once I realized I could combine herbs with Neti rinses, I have since chosen this method as a top one in my arsenal for colds and flu fighting.
+A sinus rinse gets rid of all of that gunk, and quickly (with the help of salt in the solution).
+Then, one day, I realized I could combine herbs with neti rinses to enhance these effects.
+I have since then chosen this method as a top one in my arsenal for colds and flu fighting.

-What’s the low-down on using Neti pots?
-If you don’t know, Neti pots (also called “nasal lavage”) are little magical-looking genie bottle-type containers you fill with warm water and a bit of salt.
+What’s the low-down on using neti pots?
+If you don’t know, neti pots (also called “nasal lavage” or just sinus rinsing pots) are little magical-looking genie bottle-type containers you fill with warm water and a bit of salt.
 You then hold back your head, put the spout in your nostril, breathe through your mouth, and let the water flow through your sinuses – through one nostril, and then out the other.
-Read more on the Mayo Clinic’s recommendations on how to use the Neti pot here.
+I would highly recommend reading more on the Mayo Clinic’s recommendations on how to use the Neti pot here.

 Is using a Neti pot safe?
-Most doctors and health practitioners (including herbalists) dub Neti pots safe and effective, with a few guidelines (that I happen to agree with).
+Most doctors and health practitioners (including herbalists) dub Neti pots safe and effective with a just a few extra guidelines to consider and adhere to, and which I follow closely too.

-Good first line of defense against cold symptoms and allergies
+Neti pots are good first line defenses against cold symptoms and allergies.

-If using tap water, make sure it is filtered through hole sizes 1 micron or smaller, or boiled several minutes then cooled before use
+If using tap water, make sure it is filtered through hole sizes 1 micron or smaller, or boiled several minutes then cooled before use.
+(Yep – read above.)

 Why all the concerns?
-Some studies have shown that regular use of Neti pots may actually increase the chances of sinus infections and bacterial growth.
-Think about it: adding yet more water to a part of the body that is warm, damp, and dark could end up being the fuel to the fodder that bacteria actually needs to get started.
+Some studies have shown that regular use of neti pots may actually increase the chances of sinus infections and bacterial growth.
+Think about it: adding yet more water to a part of the body that is warm, damp, and dark could end up being the perfect fodder for infections.

+It’s also apparent that neti rinses may actually remove the beneficial microbes and the body’s natural immune, organism-fighting agents we need to fight infections and illnesses on our own.
 That’s certainly not in the spirit of an herbalist or holistic practitioner, right?
-We want to be aiding the body’s battle, not hindering it.
+We want to be aiding the body’s battle against illness, not hindering it.

-As a result, I use Neti pots only in a real pinch – and no longer than about 2 weeks at a time in a daily series.
-I also make sure that both the water and Neti pot I use is completely sterilized, to avoid adding more bacteria to the fire than before I had even started.
+As a result I use neti pots only in a real pinch – and no longer than about 2 weeks at a time in a daily series.

 My Experiences with Herbal Neti Pot Rinses